lfcavia/vending-cli-app/README.md

 A Rspec test has been developed to test each file well-functioning independently.

-Note the application_spec.rb file mocks user interaction with the Open3 gem, replicating input and output with its module Popen2.
+Note the application_spec.rb file mocks user interaction with the Open3 Ruby gem, replicating input and output with its class method Popen2.

 ## Potential scalability